kernel-community/kernel/docs/track-gaming/module-1/core.md

 ## In a Virtual World

 **Scarcity** of **goods** is a central concept of economics.
 It drives economic processes such as trade, production, and consumption.
 These processes in turn affect social behavior, determining how trust is built in our communities.

-Consider though that:
+However,

 <div class="lightbulb">
 🌍 In a virtual world, the cost of production of a virtual good is effectively ZERO.